norlab/LIS-546-SPR2021/content/overview_and_intro.md

 1. Please make an earnest effort to keep up with work.
 I don't know how to design a course (and I'm not sure it is even possible) that doesn't take advantage of progressive knowledge gain.
 Meaning - practice or exercise in one week can be the baseline for starting an assignment the next week.
 There will undeniably be moments where this isn't possible - but give it your best effort.

-2. Please try to communicate when a priority deadline is not realistic for you to meet (My email is `nmweber@uw.edu`).
+2. Please try to communicate when a priority deadline is not realistic for you to meet (My email is `norlab@uw.edu`).
 This can be in advance or after a deadline has passed.
 You do not need to explain why.
 If you are falling behind and I havent't had have any communication from you I may reach out with an email.
 Please don't interpret this as any form of pressure other than my expressing a concern.

 ## How this class is organized
 There are two aspect of this class that will require your time and attention.